ZNav/pnav/README.md

         pnav.pcs.server()

-this is the basic server side command and has optional arguments for customization and improved usability, they are:
+this is the basic server side command and has many optional arguments for customization and improved usability, they are:

         host: string
                 the hostname / ip address.